mmancip/TiledViz/TVConnections/README_Frontend.md

  account    sufficient pam_permit.so
 because of the creation of /tmp/.X#-lock lock file and /tmp/.X11-unix/X# socket on the host for nvidia acceleration inside the container.

+On the forwarding frontend
+ if you use OpenSSH sshd server, the server's GatewayPorts option needs to be enabled.